 During the study period, 144 new cases of mRCC were diagnosed.
 Of those, 90 were included in the study.
-Exclusions were made for incomplete clinicopathological data and/or follow-up (n=37), concomitant non-RCC malignancy (n=6) and systemic non-targeted therapy treatment regimens (n=2) [Figure 1].
-Sixty patients (n=60, 60.6%) received targeted therapy.
-Median time from diagnosis to targeted therapy was 1.8 months (0-29.7).
-There were no statistically significant differences between the two groups for gender, age, histologic subtype, initial metastatic spread and Motzer's risk criteria (p>0.05, Table 1).
+Exclusions were made for incomplete clinicopathological data and/or followup (n=37), concomitant non-RCC malignancy (n=6), and systemic non-targeted therapy treatment regimens (n=2) (Fig. 1).
+Sixty patients (60.6%) received targeted therapy.

+Median time from diagnosis to targeted therapy was 1.8 months (range 0-29.7).
+There were no statistically significant differences between the two groups for gender, age, histological subtype, initial metastatic spread, and Motzer's risk criteria (p>0.05) (Table 1).
 Table 2 lists the reasons for the absence of targeted therapy treatment in the non-treated group.
 The two main reasons for the absence of targeted therapy were end of life/palliative status at diagnosis (n=10, 26%) and the use of alternative treatment modalities (n=9, 23%) for the metastasis, mainly surgery and radiotherapy.

 Table 3 shows the results regarding HCRU.
-Targeted therapy use was associated with increased median number of consultants (6 vs. 4, p<0.01), median emergency department visits (1 vs. 0, p=0.02) and median OS (16.5 vs. 7.3 months, Breslow=0.01).
-However, when analyzed per month of survival, the targeted therapy group had less median number of consultants (0.33 vs. 0.40, p=0.04) and hospitalisations (0.09 vs. 0.13 p=0.03).
-No statistical significance was seen in the total number of hospitalisations (2 vs. 1, p=0.10) and number of days hospitalised (10 vs. 9, p=0.71).
-Table 4 shows that HCRU increase trend as the oncologic prognosis worsens.
+Targeted therapy use was associated with increased median number of consultants (6 vs. 4; p<0.01), median emergency department visits (1 vs. 0; p=0.02), and median OS (16.5 vs. 7.3 months; Breslow=0.01).
+However, when analyzed per month of survival, the targeted therapy group had less median number of consultants (0.33 vs. 0.40; p=0.04) and hospitalizations (0.09 vs. 0.13; p=0.03).
+No statistical significance was seen in the total number of hospitalizations (2 vs. 1; p=0.10) and number of days hospitalized (10 vs. 9; p=0.71).
+Table 4 shows that HCRU increases as the oncological prognosis worsens.

-In the targeted therapy group, multiples regimens were used during the study (Table 5). sunitinib was the most common used first-line therapy (75%).
-Second and third line was received by 40 (66.7%) and 13 (21.7%) patients respectively and consisted mainly of everolimus.
+In the targeted therapy group, multiple regimens were used during the study (Table 5).
+Sunitinib was the most commonly used first-line therapy (75%).
+Second and third-line therapies were received by 40 (66.7%) and 13 (21.7%) patients, respectively, and consisted mainly of everolimus.
 Only five patients (8.3%) were treated with fourth-line therapy.